-To Scott McGillivray, it is every homeowner’s worst enemy.
+To Scott McGillivray, water is every homeowner’s worst enemy.

 “They like wet wood.
 So if you have moisture coming in through your windows or your basement, or even heavy amounts of condensation, it’s basically an invitation for carpenter ants or termites to get in and start colonizing your walls,” says McGillivray.
 “It’s horrifying,” says the star of the former DIY Network show Income Property.

 People with allergies and asthma do everything they can to control unwanted moisture: using bathroom and kitchen fans to oust the condensation, installing dehumidifiers to bring down humidity levels, and keeping a close eye on plumbing to make sure there aren’t any nagging leaks.